adrianmueller-eu/personal_assistant/Readme.md

 - [x] Connect to Telegram API and OpenAI API
 - [x] Store the chat history of the current session
 - [x] Admin commands for adding and removing users
+- [x] Enable sending images to the AI

 General bot
 - [x] Several presets for different use cases